hadmacker/asd_notes/README.md

 ## Suspected or Observed Diagnosis (Not formally diagnosed)

-Do your own research here.
-A search engine query for "Did <person> have autism?" will result in some interesting search results.
 The book "The Autistic Mind" (Grandin) explains the history of Autism and how diagnosis has evolved from 1943 (Leo Kanner) to preset time (DSM-5, 2013) as the understanding of the condition has changed.
 It is believed that many of the individuals on this list might have an Autism diagnosis based on the current understanding of the condition.

+Individuals should research these people independently.
+A search engine query for "Did <person> have autism?" will result in apocryphal evidence to justify a diagnosis using the current understanding of the condition.

 * Nikola Tesla
   * A/C Electricity, A/C Motor, Radio-controlled robots